joinmarket-webui/jamdocs/docs/glossary.md

 There are 5 jars by default.
 The default jar to receive funds is *Jar #0*.

-[^mixdepths]: What we call "jars" are called "mixdepths" in JoinMarket.
-They are also referred to as "pockets" in some of the older parts of the JoinMarket documentation.
+[^mixdepths]: What we call "jars" are usually called "mixdepths" in JoinMarket.
+They are also referred to as "pockets" and "accounts" in some of the older parts of the JoinMarket documentation.

 ## M
 ### Maker